mantidproject/mantid/docs/source/interfaces/Engineering Diffraction.rst

 - **New GSAS-II Project** - GSASIIRefineFitPeaks creates a new ``.gpx`` project here, which can be opened and inspected from the GSAS-II GUI
+- **GSAS-II Installation Directory**

+  - This is the directory containing the GSAS-II executables and Python libraries.
+In particular, it must contain ``GSASIIscriptable.py``.
+This directory will normally be called `GSASII`, if GSAS-II was installed normally
-- **GSAS-II Installation Directory** - you must have a version of GSAS-II from at least **February 2018** to use the GUI.
+  - You must have a version of GSAS-II from at least **February 2018** to use the GUI.
 See :ref:`Installing_GSASII` for how to install a compatible version
 - **Refinement method** - can either be **Pawley** or **Rietveld**.
 Pawley refinement is currently under development, so Rietveld is recommended.